Sevson/2420-Assignment-2/README.md

 - **Packages File**: Lists all packages to be installed onto the system.

 ### Project 2: User Creation Script
-This script automates the process of creating a new user on the system, including setting up the home directory, group memberships, shell preferences, and ensuring proper access control.
+This script automates the process of creating a new user on the system, including setting up the home directory, group memberships, shell preferences, and ensuring proper permissions.

 ## Prerequisites